webmeshproj/webmesh-vdi/README.md

 $> make deploy example-vdi-templates
 ```

-After the manager has finished spinning up the `app` instance, get the IP of its service with `kubectl get svc` to access the app interface.
+After the manager has started the `app` instance, get the IP of its service with `kubectl get svc` to access the frontend.

 If not using anonymous auth, look for `kvdi-admin-secret` to retrieve the `admin` password.